kebaldwi/DNAC-TEMPLATES/LABS/LAB1-PNP-PREP/README.md

 Next add the DNS entries to allow for the DNA Center to be discovered.
 This script will add an A host entry for the VIP address, and then a CNAME as an alias for the pnpserver entry required for DNS discovery.

 ```
-Add-DnsServerResourceRecordA -Name "dnac-vip" -ZoneName "dcloud.cisco.com" -AllowUpdateAny -IPv4Address "198.18.129.1" -TimeToLive 01:00:00
+Add-DnsServerResourceRecordA -Name "dnac-vip" -ZoneName "dcloud.cisco.com" -AllowUpdateAny -IPv4Address "198.18.129.100" -TimeToLive 01:00:00
 Add-DnsServerResourceRecordCName -Name "pnpserver" -HostNameAlias "dnac-vip.dcloud.cisco.com" -ZoneName "dcloud.cisco.com"
 ```

-The DNS Zone will look like this in Windows DNS Administrative tool:
+The DNS Zone will look like this in Windows DNS Administrative tool: **change image!***

 ![json](./images/DNACenterDNSentries.png?raw=true "Import JSON")